38th TMW US TACTICAL MISSILES

 "Good Morning, as it is here in the UK as I write this.

 I came on your great site by chance, whilst researching missiles.
 I'm writing because I met a lot of guys from Hontheim(or Hundheim) missile base during my service in the British Army.
 We were in the Cochem area on exercise, and met some of your guys.
 They took us back to the base, and we were treated like the proverbial royalty!
 Great guys, one and all, and if any read this, God bless you all, guys!
-Names that spring to mind are Gary Sansom, and Charles Varnardo.(I've still got his cap, wonder if you've got my beret, Charlie")
+Names that spring to mind are Gary Sansom, and Charles Varnardo.(I've still got his cap, wonder if you've got my beret, Charlie)

 All the very best to you all, on that side of "The Pond", and thanks for that great hospitality."